Introduction to Western Where

 In Kristofferson’s version, the me is already on the social and economic margin, already outside the possibility of suck-cess.
 And the Freedom that comes from walking away from that cheap motel room comes in recognizing that one never had anything to lose in the first place.
 In “Me and Bobby McGee” as a country song, Freedom is accepting that loss is all one has ever had and all one is allowed to have.
 That, too, is a kind of bittersweet authenticity.

 The world imagined (and in part remembered) in these poems is probably closer to Kristofferson’s “Bobby McGee” than to Joplin’s—much as I loved her vision of the song and love it still.
-And just as I love Kristofferson’s, even as I know they cannot both be true and yet know they are.
+And just as I love Kristofferson’s, even as I know they cannot both be true yet know they are.